 What are cookies?

-When you visit the Website, the following types of cookies may be downloaded to your device:
+When you visit our Website or app and consent to cookies, these are the types of cookies that may be downloaded to your device:

 You can find more information about the individual cookies we use and the purposes for which we use them in the tables below: